meng1994412/rosukulele/README.md

 ## Launch Files

 [ar_track.launch](https://github.com/zigzaugg/rosukulele/blob/master/launch/ar_track.launch) - This launch file is from ar_track_alvar.
 It launches all ar tracking related systems and if it can see the alvar tag, it publishes on the `/ar_track_pose` topic and connects it to the camera frame.
+It also open RVIZ which displays the tag  tf frame as well as the relevant Sawyer tf frames.

 [main.launch](https://github.com/zigzaugg/rosukulele/blob/master/launch/main.launch) - This launch file starts all nodes in this package except for `tune.py` by default.
-It accpets the arguement `setup_only` that can be set to `false` to start `tune.py` as well.
-It also accepts the arguement `ar` that can be set to true to also run `ar_track.launch`.
+It accepts the argument `setup_only` that can be set to `false` to start `tune.py` as well.
+It also accepts the argument `ar` that can be set to true to also run `ar_track.launch`.
+It also open RVIZ which displays the tag  tf frame as well as the relevant Sawyer tf frames.
+This launch file can be run on its own to begin the enitre tuning process (as described above).

 ## STL files